Pipestone station

 ends of the building.
 A stepped brick cornice and segmental arched windows and doors are distinct features.
 Window sills are of quartzite.

 In plan, the Rock Island depot is fairly typical, though the separate men's and women's waiting rooms are not too common.
 The use of local stone in detailing distinguishes the Rock Island station.
 The structure is a replacement depot built on the site of the earlier 1884 frame depot.
 Pipestone paid $25,000 in bonds for the line, and the local Close brothers donated the right-of-way.

-The Pipestone depot was located on the line between Ellsworth, Iowa and Watertown, South Dakota and by 1935 had already lost dedicated passenger trains.
+The Pipestone depot was located on the line between Ellsworth, Minnesota and Watertown, South Dakota and by 1935 had already lost dedicated passenger trains.
 The 1935 and 1949 timetables both show mixed train service to the station, but this too was gone by the 1955 timetable.